 Digicult has a liquid structure, we do not exist in a proper office, we exist only online.
-We are ethereal, we are a real network, our work constantly cross the boundaries of art, design, cinema, society, communication and scientific research.
+We are ethereal, we are a network, our work constantly cross the boundaries of art, design, cinema, society, communication and scientific research.
 We are a mutant and unclassified new professional category, spontaneously working across shared and fluid methodological, aesthetic, cultural and technological paradigms.

 Founder & Director